 Defragging your hard disk might help you receive a minor performance lift if you’re still using Windows 7 (or an earlier version).

-If your computer uses a solid-state drive (SSD), you won’t need to do this since Windows will perform it for you in the background from time to time.
+If your slow laptop uses a solid-state drive (SSD), you won’t need to do this since Windows will perform it for you in the background from time to time.
 It’s generally not a good idea to defrag an SSD manually.

 8. Look out for resource-hungry applications

 If you notice that your computer is performing more slowly all of a sudden, a certain program is likely responsible for that.
 Going into your task manager and seeing what’s taking up your resources is one approach to figure out the cause.

 • Select Task Manager after right-clicking the taskbar.

 • To learn more about the applications that are presently operating on your computer, click More details.
 The Processes tab should be shown by default.